 The first nativity scene was Italian and was commissioned by St Francis of Assisi, who in 1223 in Greccio asked a friend to place a manger, an ox and a donkey in a grotto, so that people could see with their own eyes admiring the situation and the place where Jesus was born.

-Old-time Christmas traditions: Christmas decorations
+Christmas traditions of yesteryear: Christmas decorations

-The Christmas flower par excellence is the poinsettia, the Christmas star.
-But also popular are the red amaryllis, holly and the Christmas cactus.
+The use of holly was introduced by the Church, to remember the crown of Christ.
+But the best Christmas flower is the poinsettia, the Christmas star.
+Also popular the red amaryllis and the Christmas cactus.

 For the festive season, it is customary to set up decorations with lights and huge Christmas trees along the main streets and squares.
 Other typical decorations include bells, candles, candy canes, Christmas stockings, wreaths and angels.
+One of the most popular Italian Christmas traditions is also the display of wreaths and candles in every window of our homes.

 Christmas traditions of yesteryear: traditional cooking

 Even at this time of year, Italian cuisine never disappoint and each region has its own workhorse.
-Among the big stars are Christmas cakes, super delicious specialities that cover Italy from North to South.
+Among the big stars are Christmas sweets, super delicious specialities that cover Italy from North to South.
 Examples of these are:

 1. Christmas Zelten (Trentino Alto Adige): a dessert of Central European origin, made with dried fruit and candied ones, that is usually prepared during Advent;